MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 * Most requests can be made with a simple synchronous GET or POST request.

 For travel mode driving a distance matrix that has up to 2,500 origins-destinations pairs can be requested for Basic Bing Maps accounts, while for Enterprise Bing Maps accounts the origin-destination pairs limit is 10,000.
-For travel mode transit and walking, a distance matrix that has up to 650 origins-destinations pairs can be request for all Bing Maps account types.
+For travel mode walking, a distance matrix that has up to 650 origins-destinations pairs can be request for all Bing Maps account types.
 Pairs are calculated by multiplying the number of origins, by the number of destinations.
 For example 10,000 origin-destination pairs can be reached if you have: 1 origin, and 10,000 destinations, or 100 origins and 100 destinations defined in your request.

 * More complex driving related requests which take longer to process can be made by making an asynchronous Distance Matrix request.
 This type of request is only accepted when the travel mode is set to driving and a start time has been specified.